 Annual Fee: $0

-Intro APR: Receive 0% APR for 21 months on both purchases made from the date of account opening, as well as balance transfers from date of first transfer.
+Intro APR: Receive 0% APR for 12 months on purchases from date of account opening and 21 months on balance transfers from the date of first transfer.
 Note that balance transfers must be made within the first four months of account opening to be eligible for the no-interest offer.
-After the no-interest offer expires, a variable APR between 14.74%-24.74%, based on your creditworthiness, will be applied to all balances.
-There is a balance transfer fee of either $5 or 5% of the amount of each transfer, whichever is greater.
+After the no-interest offer expires, a variable APR between 17.74% – 28.49% based on your creditworthiness, will be applied to all balances.
+There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.

 Rewards Rate: None